Annual Guide to Seasonal Events

 Civic & Legal Timing

-• Property tax grievance preparation season begins as homeowners review assessments.
+- Property tax grievance preparation season often intensifies as homeowners review assessments and local filing calendars.

 Seasonal Transitions

-• Beach permit sales often begin in late March or early April.
+- Beach permit sales and seasonal parking pass information often begin appearing in late March or early April.

 Community & Cultural Activity

-• St. Patrick’s Day celebrations and Irish cultural events are traditionally held throughout March across Long Island, often on weekends.
+- St. Patrick’s Day celebrations and Irish cultural events are traditionally held throughout March across Long Island, often on weekends close to the holiday.

-• Libraries, museums, and cultural institutions begin announcing spring programming.
+- Libraries, museums, and cultural institutions typically begin announcing expanded spring programming.

 Spring (April – May)